Valentine's Day (2010 film): Plot

-Edison's grandparents, Edgar and Estelle Paddington are facing the troubles of a long marriage.
+Edison's maternal grandparents, Edgar and Estelle Paddington are facing the troubles of a long marriage.
 She confesses to him about an affair she had with one of his business partners long ago.
 Although Estelle is deeply sorry, Edgar is very upset.

 Grace's high school friends, Willy Harrington and Felicia Miller are experiencing the freshness of new love and have agreed to wait to have sex.

 Sean Jackson, a closeted gay professional football player, is contemplating the end of his career with his publicist Kara Monahan and his agent Paula Thomas.
 Kara is organizing her annual "I Hate Valentine's Day" party, but soon becomes interested in sports reporter Kelvin Moore.
 He was ordered to do a Valentine's Day report by his boss Susan Moralez, but shares Kara's hatred of the holiday.

 Substituting for Paula's absent secretary is one of the firm's receptionists, Liz Curran, who dates mailroom clerk Jason Morris.
 He is shocked to discover she moonlights as a phone sex operator.
 Liz explains that she is only doing it to pay off a $100,000 student loan.
 Jason is upset, but eventually reconciles with her after seeing Edgar forgive Estelle.

 Sean finally comes out on national television, and Holden, Sean's lover, goes back to him.
 Kate arrives home late at night to greet not her supposed boyfriend but her son Edison.
-Willy drops Felicia off at home after a date and they kiss.
+Willy drops Felicia Miller off at home after a date and they kiss.
 Kelvin and Kara hang out at his news station where they later kiss.
 Alfonso dines with his wife, and Grace and Alex agree to wait to have sex.
 Edgar and Estelle reconcile and redo their marriage vows, Harrison's wife has left him because of his infidelity and Morley tries to call Reed, who is instead starting a new relationship with Julia.
 Paula receives a call from one of Liz's masochistic clients and takes delight in expressing her dominance and sadism.